Kevin Lepage: 2008–2017

 On January 10, 2011, Lepage announced that he would drive for Team Rensi Motorsports No. 24 team in the Nationwide Series, bringing sponsorship from RaceDaySponsor.com, marking the first time since 2008 that Lepage would run a full race distance.
 Not enough sponsorship was found and the team was forced to start and park four of the five races they ran.
 After the spring Texas race, they closed down.
 On April 26, Lepage announced that he would be joining Means Racing starting at Richmond and would work with the team to procure more sponsorship for the rest of the season.
-Sponsorship was found to allow Lepage to run 17 races without having to start and park, with a best finish of 20th at Phoenix.
+Sponsorship was found to allow Lepage to run 17 races without having to start and park, with a best finish of twentieth at Phoenix.
 Lepage finished 27th in Points, which was his best finish since 2008.

 In February 2012, Lepage announced that Race Day Sponsor.com and himself were no longer working together.
-Lepage wasn't able to start his season until securing a ride in the No. 28 Robinson-Blakeney Racing for the 4th and 5th races of the season at Bristol and California with a best finish of 31st at Bristol.
+Lepage wasn't able to start his season until securing a ride in the No. 28 Robinson-Blakeney Racing for the fourth and fifth races of the season at Bristol and California with a best finish of 31st at Bristol.
 That team shut down but Lepage was able to start and park the next weeks race at Texas with Mike Harmon Racing's No. 74.
 The next three weeks Lepage drove the No. 52 Means Racing car at Richmond, Talladega and Darlington with a best finish of 27th at Richmond.
-Lepage then substituted in Tri-Star Motorsports start and park No. 10 for the next 4 races highlighted by qualifying efforts of 25th at Dover and Michigan.
+Lepage then substituted in Tri-Star Motorsports start and park No. 10 for the next four races highlighted by qualifying efforts of 25th at Dover and Michigan.
 After the sub job ended, Lepage start and parked for Means Racing at Kentucky.
 Lepage then joined the Deware Racing Group in their No. 86.
-In preparation for the 2013 season, the team ran a limited schedule of 9 of the final 17 races.
-Due to a lack of sponsorship the team start and parked 7 of the nine races, though with sponsorship from Qello at Bristol and Kengor Metals at Charlotte the team had finishes of 20th and 26th respectively.
+In preparation for the 2013 season, the team ran a limited schedule of nine of the final seventeen races.
+Due to a lack of sponsorship the team start and parked seven of the nine races, though with sponsorship from Qello at Bristol and Kengor Metals at Charlotte the team had finishes of 20th and 26th respectively.
 Lepage ended up 35th in points with only running 20 of 33 races.